chrishoina/python-ords-code-patterns/README.md

 Current open ORDS endpoints:

-## Annual Characteristics of New Housing | Single-Family Sold | New Single-Family Houses sold x Finance Type
+## Annual Characteristics of New Housing
 *The original dataset was retrived from: https://www.census.gov/construction/chars/; it has been transformed slightly so I could create various tables.
-The URIs are all open/unauthenticaed, and are meant to be used as examples for the related python + ORDS enabled table code snippets.*
+The URIs are all open/unauthenticaed and are meant to be used as examples for their related python + ORDS enabled table code snippets.*

 ### All tables (excluding the U.S. RSE/RS table) include:
+*These are all New U.S. single-family houses sold xfinance type used; depending on the table the years will range from 1978-2021*

 - Year
 - Total units sold (this is an aggregate of both attached and detached homes)
 - Total units sold using convential loans